 24. Midcentury modern birdhouses by Pleasant Ranch

 A number to choose from, but all of these mini houses for your feathered friends are impressive pieces of work.
+I only wish they could build a bigger one for me!

 Single-storey miniature houses with all the design touches you would expect to find in the larger versions.
 Each is made from wood, with PVC and steel detailing, as well as some outdoor paint to ensure long life and a connector for easy fitting.